xiangshen-dk/workshop-building-secure-apis/docs/webui.md

 * Select __Enable CORS__ and click the button __Enable CORS and replace existing CORS headers__.

-    - Ignore the errors if there is any.
+    - Ignore any errors that pop up.
 We will fix them in later steps.

 * A new method __OPTIONS__ has been created.
 Select it, then click __Method Response__.